daman1199/Cloudofthoughts/insights/01-ai-adoption-in-org/README.md

 ## Where We Are Now

 The app went into production last month.
-By the end of the year, **20% of employees—mostly frontline members—have adopted the tool.**
+By the end of the year, **20% of employees, mostly frontline members, have adopted the tool.**

 For a first-generation AI solution in a financial institution, that's a solid start.
 The foundation is set—secure infrastructure, proven adoption, and organizational buy-in to keep going.